bellhops/fastapicrud/docs/en/docs/contributing.md

-As an open source package, fastapi-crudrouter accepts contributions from **all members** of the community.
+As an open source package, fastapicrud accepts contributions from **all members** of the community.
 If you are interested in the contributing, reading the development guidelines below may help you in the process. 😊

 ## Github